Inria-Empenn/narps_open_pipelines/INSTALL.md

 * `narps_open_runner`: run pipelines
 * `narps_open_tester`: run a pipeline and test its results against original ones from the team
+* `narps_open_correlations`: compute and display correlation between results and original ones from the team
 * `narps_description`: get the textual description made by a team
 * `narps_results`: download the original results from teams
 * `narps_open_status`: get status information about the development process of the pipelines